ml4economics/classification/README.md

 * [R](R)
 * [Python with scikit-learn](python)
 * [TensorFlow](tensorflow)

+If you want to run the algorithms with Weka or KNIME, you will need a local installation of the software.
+For the other tools, several example implementations are available as [Jupyter Notebooks](https://jupyter.org/).
+You **do not need any installation** if you run the notebooks with the links below.
+The will a Jupyter environment on the [Binder](https://mybinder.org) cloud service.

+If you insist on running Jupyter locally, you'll need to install a few things.
+[Run Jupyter Notebooks locally](JupyterNotebooks.md) has more information on that.

 ## Jupyter Notebooks
 Example implementations for several algorithms are available as [Jupyter Notebooks](https://jupyter.org/) on [Binder](https://mybinder.org).